Dwight D. Eisenhower biography

 When Dwight was a year and a half old, his family moved back to Abilene so David could take a better job at his brother-in-law's creamery.

-In Abilene, Dwight’s three-year-old brother Paul died of diphtheria when Dwight was six years old.
+In Abilene, Dwight's 3-year-old brother Paul died of diphtheria when Dwight was 6 years old.
 Despite the tragedy, Dwight formed happy childhood memories in Abilene that he would cherish throughout his life.
 Among these were his days playing baseball and football at Abilene High School.

 After graduation, Eisenhower was stationed in Texas, where he met and started dating 18-year-old Mamie Geneva Doud from Denver, Colorado.
 The couple married nine months later, on July 1, 1916.
 Eisenhower was promoted to first lieutenant on his wedding day.